Have You Ever Had a Jawbone Aged?

-Several seasons ago, Purdy took a very old white-tailed doe.
+Several seasons ago, Purdy took a very old white-tailed doe in New York.
 According to the cementum annuli tests, it was nearly 16 years old.

 On the day of the hunt, Purdy watched numerous deer out feeding in the afternoon.
 None appeared to outsize the others until a giant doe came walking out.
 It was obvious by its body size and shape it had some age on it.
 Due to previous experiences, Purdy knew that older does would often enter the field after other deer were out feeding and at ease.

 This doe acted her age, too.
 According to him, she was one of the smartest does he'd ever seen.

 My friends and I refer to does like these as stand checkers, Purdy said.
 Sometimes, you will see just their head and neck poking out of cover looking up at you in your stand.
 They have seen this show before.